Parliamentary Secretary’s Terms of Reference

 • Ensuring recommendations are based on substantive research and a jurisdictional scan of leading Human Rights Commissions globally.

 The Parliamentary Secretary will report to the Attorney General of British Columbia.

 The budget for this engagement will be provided by the Ministry of Attorney General.

 The Parliamentary Secretary may discuss resourcing with the Ministry of Attorney General to ensure resource requirements consistent with the engagement plan are met.
 Resourcing may include obtaining additional policy support from the Ministry and communications support as needed.

-The Attorney General must receive a final report and recommendations from the Parliamentary Secretary by the end of December 2017.
+The Attorney General will receive a final report and recommendations from the Parliamentary Secretary by the end of December 2017.

 The Attorney General will report to the public on the actions that government will be taking as a result of the feedback.